 And if you’re in need of a photoshoot location, you’ve come to the right place for that, too.
 After all, Peerspace is the largest online marketplace for hourly venue rentals.
 That means stylish lofts, professional studios, mountainside cabins, production spaces, mansions, and more.
 Check us out today to see what new and stylish spaces are just calling out to you!
 And now, buckle up.
 The best Los Angeles pet photographers have portfolios that are seriously going to distract you from work for a while.

-Danielle Spires has an offbeat, kitschy photo studio in Downtown Los Angeles, but she also shoots in her clients’ homes or other locations.
+Danielle Spires has an offbeat, kitschy photo studio in downtown Los Angeles, but she also shoots in her clients’ homes or other locations.
 But frankly, we’re in love with her studio work.
 Regardless of where she is, she has a great eye for creating unique images that radiate creativity and fun, and she keeps things pleasantly light.
-There’s a very self-aware quality to it all, and many of her photos are pushed into ridiculous territory, from regal shots of cats on opulent thrones to her signature double exposure.
+There’s a very self-aware quality to it all.
+In fact, many of her photos are pushed into ridiculous territory, from regal shots of cats on opulent thrones to her signature double exposure.
 It’s hard to imagine these images not winning Instagram every time they hit social media.

 4. Yvette Samick of Too the Dogs Photography

 Yvette Samick describes her talent as the ability to marry a dog’s true personality to color, texture, and light — and we agree.
 She strictly photographs dogs — sorry cat lovers! — and does it beautifully.
 Her images are full of rich bokeh, colors that pop, and the most lovable dog expressions you’ve ever seen.
 She knows what she’s doing creativity, so we’d recommend you take her advice when discussing shoot locations and composition.
 You’ll love what she comes up with.